KyleMardell/quiz-crunch/README.md

 The site is made up of one single page, split into 5 different sections, with only one section being shown at a time.
 The 5 sections are welcome, form, ready, quiz, and high scores.

-From the welcome section, the user can decide to choose their own quiz, play a random 50 question quiz, or view their local highscores.
+From the welcome section, the user can decide to choose their own quiz, play a random 50 question quiz, or view their local high scores.

 When playing the quiz, the question will be shown with 4 answers, each in their own box.
 The user must press or click on their chosen answer to submit it.
 Once an answer has been pressed, the correct answer border is momentarily changed to green and all incorrect answers to red.
 There is also a "correct / wrong" feedback message displayed in place of the current score.
 The next question is automatically displayed until all questions have been played.
 There is no time limit for any questions.